 The first federal identity theft crime was created in 1998 as part of the Identity Theft and Assumption Deterrence Act.
 The federal identity theft law is part of a larger federal statute addressing fraud in relation to identification documents.
 The law makes it a crime when a person “knowingly transfers, possesses, or uses, without lawful authority, a means of identification of another person with the intent to commit, or to aid or abet, or in connection with, any unlawful activity that constitutes a violation of Federal law, or that constitutes a felony under any applicable State or local law.”

 The penalties for identity theft can vary depending on the circumstances of the crime, but they include possible prison time, fines, seizure of personal property used to commit the offense, and restitution to the victim.
 Generally, the prison term can be up to 15 years if the individual committing the offense obtains things of value of more than $1,000 in a one year period, and a prison term of up to 5 years otherwise.
-The amount ordered for restitution can include an amount equal to the value of time reasonably spent by the victim in an attempt to repair the harm incurred by the victim.
+The amount ordered for restitution can include an amount equal to the value of time reasonably spent by the victim in an attempt to repair the harm incurred.

 The crime of aggravated identity theft was created by the Identity Theft Penalty Enhancement Act of 2004.
 Aggravated identity theft occurs when during and in relation to committing certain felonies a person “knowingly transfers, possesses, or uses, without lawful authority, a means of identification of another person.”
 The types of felonies that would trigger aggravated identity theft charges include embezzlement, immigration and citizenship offenses, consumer fraud, and Social Security fraud.
 There is a separate category of aggravated identity theft that provides for a more severe penalty if the felony committed is considered a crime of terrorism.